 American industries produce billions of tons of waste each year, but it’s hard to track and measure.
 Some industrial waste is recycled, and it’s even sold as a commodity to other countries, like China.
 Industrial food waste is often composted or made into biodiesel fuels.

-Waste that is toxic to humans and the environment is considered hazardous, and it requires special handling.
+Waste that is toxic to humans and the environment is considered hazardous, and it requires special handling at a hazardous waste landfill.
 Hazardous waste can be liquids, solids, or contained gases, and must be disposed of carefully.

 Do Landfills Ever Get Full?

-Once a landfill is closed, it may be repurposed into building sites or used as solar and wind farms.
-In some cases, cities are built on top of capped landfills, like parts of Manhattan, New York.
+Once a facility is closed, it may be repurposed into building sites or used as solar and wind farms.
+In some cases, cities are built on top of capped landfills, like parts of Manhattan.

 What is Landfill Mining?

-Landfill mining is becoming more popular as a way to free up landfill space and improve waste management sustainability practices.
-Landfill mining involves excavating old or closed landfills in order to recover and recycle materials, such as metals, plastics, glass, and soil, while also removing hazardous material.
+Landfill mining is becoming more popular as a way to free up space and improve waste management sustainability practices.
+Mining involves excavating old or closed landfills in order to recover and recycle materials, such as metals, plastics, glass, and soil, while also removing hazardous material.

 Can Landfills Be Sustainable?

-There are a lot of problems with landfills, and their sustainability is questionable.
-It takes about 450 to 600 years for a landfill to decompose, during which time it continues to produce toxins, gases, and leachate.
+Landfills present a range of environmental challenges, and their long-term sustainability remains a topic of ongoing discussion.
+A landfill can take roughly 450 to 600 years to fully break down and continues to produce gases, leachate, and other harmful byproducts during that time.
 Plastic comprises almost 20% of municipal solid waste and never decomposes.
 Even though it has only been produced abundantly since the 1950s, plastics are quickly filling up landfills.

 Another sustainability issue is landfill gases, which are the third largest contributor to greenhouse gases in the United States.
 Gases like methane, carbon dioxide, and hydrogen sulfide, also known as sewer gas, contribute to climate change and have an impact on public health.